camillo-yyy/SSDGraphicMega/README.md

 - SSDGraphicMega.h: which defines prior functions to communicate with the display: start sequence, setting cursor on display, writing strings on display (supports 8x6 ascii set of chars).

+Full documentantion on docs folder (only in italian for now).

 also called Project2305, glhf